-Figure 5.7 Heat generation in absence of lubricant due to dry kinetic friction force
+Figure 5.7 Generation of thermal energy in absence of lubricant due to dry kinetic friction force.

-If the static friction can be beneficial in most of the cases, ‘‘kinetic friction is often undesirable due to the resulting loss in energy.
-In the contact areas, mechanical energy is converted to thermal energy resulting in a temperature increase‘‘.
-(Gross et al., 2013, p.263).
-For this reason, lubricating fluids are often used between contact surfaces to decrease as possible the effect of kinetic friction.
-Figure 5.7 shows the enormous amount of heat generated due to dry contact where lubricant is completely absent between the polishing disk and the metallic shaft.
-In contrast, figure 5.8 shows the positive effect of the lubricant in metal cutting process.
+If static friction can be beneficial in most cases, “kinetic friction is often undesirable due to the resulting loss in energy.
+In the contact areas, mechanical energy is converted to thermal energy resulting in a temperature increase” (Gross et al., 2013, p.263).
+For this reason, lubricating fluids are often used between contact surfaces to decrease the effect of kinetic friction.
+Figure 5.7 shows the significant heat generated due to dry contact (i.e., when lubricant is completely absent between the polishing disk and the metallic shaft).
+In contrast, Figure 5.8 shows the effect of a lubricant when cutting metal.